tagRomanceHero's Reward

 "You mean a tracheotomy."

 "Yeah, that's it.
-They said you collapsed his airway and he couldn't breathe.
+They said you collapsed his airway.
 I guess it was pretty close."
 Noting Jeff's troubled frown, she added, "Everyone knew it wasn't your fault, you just did what you had to.
 You were already hurt so badly, I can't believe you were able to do that to him.
 I wanted to help, but I just couldn't make myself get up.
 I'm sorry."

 Paige answered immediately, "I had a few cuts and bruises, but it wasn't a big deal.
 It scared me a lot, but my family's been here since it happened.
-I think I'm OK."
+I just fine; thanks to you."

 She paused for a moment, "Anyway, there was one cop who pulled you off of me.
 When he saw how badly you were bleeding, he didn't hesitate.
 He dropped down beside you and put pressure on the cut to stop the bleeding and keep you alive.
 He refused to move until the paramedics got to you and took over.
 He's stopped by several times, checking to see if you were going to be OK."